CemalUnal/highly-available-elasticsearch-on-kubernetes/README.md

 ### Split-Brain Issue

 While increasing the replica count of the StatefulSet, we need to consider the "split-brain" issue.
 Number of master-eligible nodes should be an odd number.
 Also **discovery.zen.minimum_master_nodes** environment variable should set to  N/2 + 1, and rounding the result down to the closest integer (where N is the number of master eligible nodes).
 With my current configuration **discovery.zen.minimum_master_nodes** is set to 2.
 Each Elasticsearch cluster instance is master-eligible since they will start running with the same role.
-(It is indicated in the assignment sheet.)

 ### High Availability - Tolerating Node Failure